We were invited down to London a few weeks ago to learn more about Schools Out with Voucher Codes.

 Voucher Codes is the UK’s number one voucher site, offering discounts on all sorts of things from restaurant meals to family days out.
 I’ve used them a lot over the years.

 The Schools Out with Voucher Codes event gave us a chance to hear more about the results of their recent white paper on Children and Family Finances.
-It makes quite interesting reading, Monkey is only 4 and half and I haven’t even considered the idea of pocket money with him.
+It makes quite interesting reading, Monkey is only 4 and a half and I haven’t even considered the idea of pocket money with him.
 He knows that because Mummy doesn’t go out to work, we can’t afford a proper holiday.
-I try to talk openly with him about money now, and will continue to do so as he grows up.
+I try to talk openly with him about money now and will continue to do so as he grows up.
 He will have to learn that if he really wants something then he will have to save up for it in the future.
-Pocket money when it does come, will be tied into helping me around the house!
+Pocket money when it does come will be tied into helping me around the house!

 I have to be honest and say I’ve not really found it a pressure to be able to afford things to do with Monkey over the school holidays; except for an actual holiday itself – which for us is a non-starter.
 I always look for deals on days out and restaurants, we have lots of friends to visit and have play dates with and I can easily entertain my son at home.
 I do understand that this pressure may change as Monkey starts school and becomes more aware of peer pressure and TV advertising!
 We will cross that bridge next year.